ravendesignsystem/rds/README.md

 Make sure you have composer, node and npm installed.

 Check if they are installed and what version is installed.
-If either is not installed, used the link provided to get documentation on how to install them.
+If either is not installed, use the links below to learn how.

-* `composer --version` Read more about [Composer](https://getcomposer.org)
+* `composer --version` -- Read more about [Composer](https://getcomposer.org)
 * `node --version` -- Read more about [Node.js](https://nodejs.org/en/)
 * `npm --version` -- NPM is install as a part of Node.js

 #### Install packages

-After confirming the dependencies above are installed, you need to install the required packages, coming from the `package.json` and the `composer.json` files.
+Once the dependencies above are installed, run the commands below to install the required packages.

-* `npm install` -- this installs all the dependencies set in the package.json file
+* `npm install` -- installs all the dependencies set in the package.json file
-* `composer install` -- this installs all the dependencies set in the composer.json file
+* `composer install` -- installs all the dependencies set in the composer.json file

 ## Running RDS Locally

-Both of the following commands need to run simultaneously, so open two terminal windows for them.
+Both of the following commands need to running simultaneously in two terminal windows.

-* `npm run sculpin` -- run sculpin static site generator, [read more](https://sculpin.io)
+- `npm run sculpin` -- run sculpin static site generator, [read more](https://sculpin.io)
-* `npm run watch` -- run the laravel mix watch task, [read more](https://laravel-mix.com)
+- `npm run watch` -- run the laravel mix watch task, [read more](https://laravel-mix.com)

 ## Deployment

-To deploy, terminate the above scripts and:
+To deploy, terminate the above scripts and run the scripts below consecutively:

 - run `npm run-sculpin-prod`
 - run `prod`